-Chief Gunther E. Doerr, Director of Public Safety and Risk Management www.police.appstate.edu
+Chief Gunther E. Doerr, Director of Public Safety and Risk Management

-The University Police Department is responsible for protecting life and property at Appalachian by providing emergency and non-emergency law enforcement services, crime prevention, safety and criminal investigative services.
+The University Police Department is responsible for protecting life and property at Appalachian by providing emergency and nonemergency law enforcement services, crime prevention, safety and criminal investigative services.
+Students are encouraged to report suspicious persons or activity to the police.
+There are several different ways you can contact the police department: